 COSCÁN are continuing to gather fans worldwide with their music.

-Having performed at various festivals and venues throughout Ireland e.g. Dublin’s Temple Bar TradFest, Fiddler’s Green International Festival in Rostrevor, Co.
+Having performed at various festivals and venues throughout Ireland e.g. Electric Picnic, Dublin’s Temple Bar TradFest, Fiddler’s Green International Festival in Rostrevor, Co.
 Down, Tara Solstice Festival, The Ballyshannon Folk Festival, Le Cheíle Festival and the National Concert Hall to name but a few, we have supported some well known bands such as The Dubliners, Kíla and Four Men & a Dog.
-COSCÁN has also performed live on several Irish radio shows e.g. Áine Hensey’s The Late Session, Kieran Hanrahan’s Céilí House, Ryan Tubridy’s The Tubridy Show and the RTÉ TV documentary covering the Autumn Equinox at Loughcrew in Co.
+COSCÁN has also performed live on several Irish radio shows e.g. Áine Hensey’s The Late Session, Kieran Hanrahan’s Céilí House which also included a show dedicated to the FIREDANCE album, Ryan Tubridy’s The Tubridy Show and the RTÉ TV documentary covering the Autumn Equinox at Loughcrew in Co.
 Meath.

 Dinnseanchas (Lore of Places) Claddagh Records ***Who says that the spirit of adventure in traditional music is dampened by convention?
 Not by Coscán, an all-male foursome whose original tunes run the gamut of Irish, Asturian and Galician traditions, with a cap doffed in the direction of eastern Europe.
 Harry Long’s whistles are a signature of this sprightly collection, as is David Nevin’s cosmopolitan percussion, and the pair’s subtle yet driving Caballo could just as easily have been brewed in the plains of Asturia as in the rolling hills of Meath.
 Their choice of title, Dinnsheanchas (Lore of Places) , reflects the foursome’s appetite for foraging deep beneath the surface for the character of a tune. – Siobhán Long – Irish Times